-It’s not that 3Ts haven’t “caught on", but considering the climate of consolidation, reimbursement changes, patient needs, and competition there’s a real need to be deliberate about equipment choices, especially when weighed against facility improvements, staffing, and needs coming from other modalities.
-After all, though the price tag to acquire a 3T is substantially higher than a 1.5T, the federal reimbursement is the same for both.
+It’s not that 3Ts haven’t “caught on", but considering the climate of consolidation, reimbursement changes, patient needs, and competition, it's necessary to be deliberate about equipment choices, especially when weighed against facility improvements, staffing, and needs coming from other modalities.
+Consider- though the price tag to acquire a 3T is substantially higher than a 1.5T, the federal reimbursement is the same for both.

-One of the biggest selling points for 3T is its ability to reduce image noise.
+One of the biggest selling points for 3T is its image noise reduction.
 Image noise is always present in an MRI scan – almost like static in a television image.
 Most noise actually comes from the patient’s body and the electronics inherent to the MRI system.
 The goal is to have more signal creating image than noise that can affect quality.
-This can be done by both 3T and 1.5T MRI scanners, but in different ways.
+This is done by both 3T and 1.5T MRI scanners, but in different ways.

 10 year-old girls can be very loud- especially if they congregate at a birthday party- so parents plan games to keep them busy until the party can, mercifully, end.
 If you wish to have a proper game of musical chairs, you have two choices if you want everyone to hear the music: